abattenhouse/ncov/docs/src/tutorial/build-with-reference-data.rst

       cd ncov

-3. Download the example tutorial repository
+3. Download the example tutorial repository into a new directory ``ncov-tutorial/``:

    .. code:: text